PLC technician: Career opportunities

 PLC technicians install and repair industrial electronic equipment (including input/output networks, data highways, variable speed drives, and process control equipment) and write PLC programs for a wide variety of automated control systems, ranging from simple on–off controls to robotics.
 PLC technicians also find employment in the industrial engineering field where they are actively involved in the design and implementation of PLC control systems.

-Career opportunities for PLC Technicians include a wide range of manufacturing and service industries such as automotive, pharmaceutical, power distribution, food processing, mining, and transportation.
+Career opportunities for PLC Technicians include a wide range of manufacturing and service industries such as automotive, pharmaceutical, electric power distribution, food processing, mining, and transportation.
 Other career prospects include areas such as machine assembly, troubleshooting, and testing, systems integration, application support, maintenance, component testing and assembly, automation programming, robot maintenance and programming, technical sales and services.

 PLC technicians work mainly indoors, on the plant floor and sometimes in cramped conditions.
 They may be required to stand for prolonged periods of time and be exposed to high noise, fumes and heat levels.
 Because this is such an important job, they must pay close attention to safety and may be called out in emergencies.
 Constant learning may be required to keep up with new technology.

-Primarily work in this area is full-time and can be in shifts.
+Primarily, work in this area is full-time and can be in shifts.
 Employers who hire PLC technicians include: